aliemen/FS24-Semester-Project/README.md

-# FS24-Semester-Project
+# Monte Carlo Solution to Coulomb Collisions using IPPL
-The repository to my semester project in computational physics.
+The repository to my semester project in computational physics in FS24.

 # RUN THE CODE